Mohammedvaraliya/Data-Structures-and-Algorithms/Graph/README.md

         ("Dubai", "New York"),
         ("New York", "Toronto")

-    There is edges and the nodes in the graph data sstructure.
+    There is edges and the nodes in the graph data structure.
-    Mumbai, Dubai, Paris, New York and Toronto is the Nodes and edges are the lines which are pointing from one Node to the other
+    Mumbai, Dubai, Paris, New York and Toronto is the Nodes. and edges are the lines which are pointing from one Node to the other.

-    Suppose i want to Know the path between "Mumbai" to "New York"
+    Suppose i want to Know the path from "Mumbai" to "New York"

     There is 3 possible paths available :

     [['Mumbai', 'Paris', 'Dubai', 'New York'], ['Mumbai', 'Paris', 'New York'], ['Mumbai', 'Dubai', 'New York']]

-    And
+    And the shortest path is :

+    ['Mumbai', 'Paris', 'New York']